Chapter 1: Arrival

 "You hate these things just as much as I do…" Hiroki fired back.

 "Ah, yes, but one has a duty to support his friends.
 Don't you think?"
-Akihiko said mildly, his usually stoic face glowed just a bit brighter at the thought of Takahashi Takahiro.
+Though his tone was slightly bored, Akihiko's usually stoic face had begun glowing at the thought of Takahashi Takahiro.

-That he'd been accepted was quite a coup for the average youth, as the club had the staunch reputation of proudly being an "elite" network, dominated by the sons of CEOs, directors and presidents.
-The club was having a celebratory party welcoming its newest members.
-The new inductees had been encouraged to invite guests.
+The Economics Club at "M" University had a staunch reputation of proudly being an "elite" network, dominated by the sons of CEOs, directors and Takahiro had been accepted into their ranks was quite a coup for the average youth.
+Tonight the club was having its celebratory party, welcoming its newest members, and their inductees had been encouraged to invite guests.

-Though the man's face did not alter from the bored scowl it was wearing, his steel gray eyes told a whole other story: he's taken, was their clear communication.
+Though the guy's face did not alter from the bored scowl it was wearing, steel gray eyes told a whole other story: he's taken, was their clear communication.

-Hiroki held the steely glare just long enough to let the other know he was not easily threatened and then looked away as he continued to follow Akihiko into the building.
+Holding the other's glare just long enough to let him know he was not easily threatened, Hiroki at last looked away and continued to follow Akihiko into the building.

 "Tell me again why we're here, Masamune," Yokozawa growled around his cigarette as his dark eyes followed the brunet who had been obviously checking his friend out.
 He watched the man disappear into the building.